STYLISH AND TRADITIONAL POMEROL

 2010 BOURGNEUF 95+p

-Tasted eight times - last time in April 2016.
+Tasted nine times - last time in October 2017.
 Consistent notes.
-From barrel it performed fabulously.
+Already from barrel it performed fabulously.
 Chocolate and truffles on the nose, powerful structure, great depth, richness, strong backbone, packed with black cherries and fat tannin on the palate.
 Extremely well-made wine.
 While tasted in March 2012, also from barrel, it didn't loose anything of its spectacular performance from one year before.
 In September 2012, I tasted it from the bottle and it was stunning experience.
 This wine showed even more intensity and concentration than 6 months before.
 Extremely impressive and exciting wine!
 In April 2013, this wine refused to "speak" - it was totally closed.
 In September 2013, it opened floodgates again.
 Thick aroma of black fruit on the nose, alcohol evident on the nose but not abusive or interferring, well-crafted, strong structure, beautiful balance, powerful tannin which needs to age.
 What a beautiful wine!
 Still beautiful in October 2015!
 In April 2016, this wine was fat, very concentrated, with greath depth and structure, great complexity too.
 Lot of terroir on the palate here, lot of nuances and persistent finish.
 This is imho undoubtely the best vintage ever at Bourgneuf, since present winemaker, Frederique Vayron, took over from his father in 2008.
+In October 2017 this wine was truly a monster, like iron fist in velvet glove.
+Frederique revealed in October 2017 during my visit at the property, that the yield in 2010 was as low as 22 hl/ha.
+This explains the fatness and impressive concentration, intensity and length of Bourgneuf!

 2009 BOURGNEUF 94+p